2025 North Carolina Tar Heels baseball team

-The 2025 North Carolina Tar Heels baseball team represents the University of North Carolina at Chapel Hill in the 2025 NCAA Division I baseball season.
-The Tar Heels play their home games at Boshamer Stadium as a member of the Atlantic Coast Conference.
-They are led by head coach Scott Forbes, in his fifth season as head coach.
-Forbes was assisted by Bryant Gaines, Jesse Wierzbicki, and Jason Howell.
+The 2025 North Carolina Tar Heels baseball team represented the University of North Carolina at Chapel Hill in the 2025 NCAA Division I baseball season.
+The Tar Heels played their home games at Boshamer Stadium as a member of the Atlantic Coast Conference.
+They were led by head coach Scott Forbes, in his fifth season as head coach.
+Forbes was assisted by Scott Jackson, Bryant Gaines, Jesse Wierzbicki, and Jason Howell.
 Dave Arendas served as director of operations.

 Preseason

 Coaches poll

 The coaches poll was released on January 30, 2025.
 The Tar Heels were projected to finish in third place in the conference.